cplusplus/SG20/compile-time-programming/requires-expressions.md

 ### Points to cover

-* Compound-requirements allow the optional ability to test whether an expression is marked as `noexcept`, by using the `noexcept` keyword.
+* Compound-requirements allow the optional ability to test whether an expression is marked as `noexcept`, by using a trailing `noexcept` keyword.
   ```
 struct S
 {